xzel23/meja/README.md

  - `MejaHelper.printTable()`: `FIRST_LINE_IS_HEADER` to indicate that the first line is table header.
  - (BETA11a): fix IllegalArgumentException when no PrintOptions are supplied.

+__BETA_12__:

+ - use URI instead of Path everywhere (because Path makes problems when referring to files located inside jars)